 Our philosophy in golf schools is that we don’t teach a strict method.
-However, I do have a system and a strict method of how we teach.
+However, I do have a strict system of how we teach.
 My system is unique in that I have a lot of room for individual differences and allow all my teachers to use all their creativity.
 We don’t believe, as some other schools and instructors do, that everybody is going to fit into the same golf swing.

 Everybody is built differently, so there are a lot of different ways to make a golf swing and play golf and do it well.
 But we keep in mind basic fundamentals: body motion and club action.
 In our teaching method, you can do it your own way as long as you stay within the parameters or limits where we find good players who have been able to do it very well.
 I call those parameters the “corridors of success.”
 This is a huge part of our teaching success.
 Once outside those corridors, virtually nobody in the history of the game has succeeded.
 I recommend an immediate change for super-poor body positioning or an off-plane downswing.